IreneRSun/CatInTheCity/README.md

 My motivation for this project was to learn new concepts and languages by applying them.
 I wanted to have some fun while doing it, hence why the project's user interface differs a lot from conventional weather reporting applications.

 ## Disclaimer
 This is a personal project made for learning purposes, so it is for personal use only.
+I will not be responsible for any loss or damage incurred by its use.

 I do not own any of the images and sound files stored in the assets folder.
 All credit goes to their respective owners.

+All weather data was recieved from https://www.weatherapi.com/ using an API call.

 ## Demo